The park opens daily at 7am.

 For more information about bowling in the park, you can contact the Bowling Club on 07766 520706 or 0744 5994791.

-Currently under construction is another sports facility – for those who like bowling with a French twist.
-Petanque – or boules – has proved popular in Firth Park, Heckmondwike and Honley and the new Greenhead Park terrain, by the Marsh gates, should be ready for action in autumn 2013.
-You can find out more at Huddersfield Petanque.
+Completed in autumn 2013 is another sports facility – for those who like bowling with a French twist.
+Petanque – or boules – has proved popular in Firth Park, Heckmondwike and Honley, and the new Greenhead Park terrain is already attracting people of all ages.
+There are plans to start a Huddersfield Petanque Club soon - check out the Huddersfield Petanque blog for the latest news on this.

 Opened in summer 2013 is a Trim Trail for fitness fans of all ages who’d like a workout in the fresh air rather than the gym.
 You’ll find a variety of equipment at four points around the outer edge of the main events field including stride jumps, ladder and abs bench.